 The timing of such events is a key factor in determining NPS score benchmarks.
 Whether it is an event at the global or local level, it can directly influence customer interests and impact your NPS score.

-For example, the Covid-19 pandemic has hit businesses hard, as they are now struggling to stay afloat.
-This is mostly the case with a few industries such as airlines, hospitality, rental cars, and the like.
-Travel restrictions and a series of lockdowns has affected these businesses deeply, bringing down the quality they once used to boast of.
+For example, the Covid-19 pandemic hit businesses hard.
+Many are still struggling to stay afloat.
+This is primarily the case with a few industries, such as airlines, hospitality, rental cars, etc. Travel restrictions and a series of lockdowns affected these businesses deeply, bringing down the quality they once used to boast of.

 Customers are more likely to shower companies with high scores if they receive top-class treatment from your support staff every time they need help.

-A company’s true value is determined by its commitment to customers even after a purchase is made.
-Customers will have problems, and they will reach out to you – that’s their job.
-Your job is to treat customers with the same respect and give them the same attention that you did when you were eager to onboard them.
+A company’s actual value is determined by its commitment to customers even after purchasing.
+Customers will have problems and reach out to you – that’s their job.
+Your job is to treat customers with the same respect and give them the same attention you did when you were eager to onboard them.

 A positive support experience across customers’ preferred channels – social media, phone, live chat, ticketing, or even self-service, goes a long way in earning lasting loyalty.